 - Increases salt intake

-Dropping of the blood pressure is a normal scenario.
-However, certain conditions cause extended periods of Hypotension such as:
+The dropping of blood pressure is a normal scenario.
+However, certain conditions cause low blood pressure for an extended period such as:

 - Blood loss due to injury

 While high blood pressure doesn’t show any severe symptom (which is why it is also called a ‘silent killer’) as such, it is sometimes observed that some people suffering from high blood pressure do show signs of sweating, sleeping problems, and anxiety.
 However, if the Hypertensive crisis condition is reached, the patient may suffer from nose bleeding and headaches.

 Symptoms of Low Blood Pressure

 Some noticeable symptoms that should raise alarm bells include:

 - Lack of concentration

 - Pale skin

 - Rapid and low breathing